VGE - Vertical Grading Editor

 Special Note: If the option 'Show Volumes' is toggled on in the

-Raise/Lower All PI's to achieve Balanced Earthworks
+Raise/Lower All PVI's to achieve Balanced Earthworks

 This command is used to query the elevation at a particular station.
 Inputs are as follows: